 What spices are good in Turkey noodle soup?

 I like to keep it simple and use thyme, oregano, salt, and pepper.
-I like to let all the veggies add the real flavor.
+Bay leaves also lend a wonderful country flavor – like grandma used to make!
+But I like to let all the veggies add the real flavor.

 Turkey Noodle Soup